Hydro-Meteorological hazards#

 ../_images/fao_asi.jpg

 The historical frequency of severe droughts (as defined by ASI) is based on the entire the times series (1984-2022, 39 years).
-For the risk screening in CCDR analytics, seasonal data has been agggregated into one layer measuring the frequency as percentage of years over the timeseries.
+For the risk screening in CCDR analytics, seasonal data has been agggregated into four layers measuring the frequency as percentage of years over the timeseries.
 Specifically:

 Heat stress#